Best Ghost CMS Alternatives in 2026 — For B2B Teams, Creators and Developers

 Which Ghost alternative is right for you?

-If you run a B2B content team and organic search is your primary growth channel, Typeflo is the clearest switch from Ghost.
+If you run a B2B content team and organic search is your primary growth channel, Typeflo is the clearest switch from Ghost CMS.
 The subdirectory pricing alone is a significant practical difference, and the content analytics and conversion tools fill the exact gaps Ghost leaves for business teams.
+For a broader look at which platforms rank best for SEO, see our guide to the best blog sites for SEO in 2026.

-If you love Ghost's creator monetization model but want lower cost or simpler setup, Beehiiv is the strongest move for serious newsletter publishers.
-Substack is the right choice if you want the simplest possible path to a paid subscriber relationship.
+If you love Ghost's creator monetization model but want lower cost or simpler setup, Beehiiv is the strongest move for serious newsletter publishers — especially once your revenue grows beyond $430/month, where Beehiiv's 0% cut becomes more economical than Substack's 10%.
+Substack is the right choice if you want the simplest possible path to a paid subscriber relationship with built-in discovery.

 If you are in the HubSpot ecosystem and want your blog, CRM, and lead capture fully connected, HubSpot CMS makes sense despite the higher cost.

-If you want maximum flexibility and have the technical resources to use it, WordPress gives you more control than any other platform on this list.
+If you want maximum flexibility and have the technical resources to use it, WordPress gives you more control than any other platform on this list as a full-featured open source Ghost CMS alternative.

-And if the real issue is that Ghost's $9 per month Starter plan felt limiting but the $199 per month Business plan for subdirectory hosting seemed unreasonable, you are not alone.
-That specific pricing structure is the most common reason growth-focused teams look elsewhere.
+And if the real issue is that Ghost's $9 per month Starter plan felt limiting but the $199 per month Business plan for subdirectory hosting seemed unreasonable — you are not alone.
+That specific Ghost Pro pricing structure is the most common reason growth-focused teams look elsewhere.

-How do I choose the right Ghost alternative?
+How do I choose the right Ghost CMS alternative?

 The right platform comes down to four questions.